IX. FACULTY RESEARCH

 Rice University has organizational units that provide goods and/or services in support of the University's mission and charge for those goods and services.
 It is the policy of the University that such charges must be consistent with sound business practices, Federal regulations and cost accounting and financial reporting principles: Policy 836: Service Center Policy.
 The University establishes such units as Service Centers to ensure compliance.
 This policy applies to all Rice units that charge for goods and services and users of such goods and services.

-Rice University expects all its members to maintain the highest standards of conduct in pursuing research and scholarly activities.
-This includes making sure that all faculty members are appropriately trained on our policies and procedures, and any regulatory requirements that might apply to the particular research area (e.g. export control, animal, human subject, genetic materials, etc).
-Moreover, the university has regulatory responsibilities to inform those participating in sponsored research activities of the funding agencies' research misconduct policies.
+Rice University expects its university community to maintain the highest standards of conduct when pursuing research and scholarly activities.
+Rice is committed to communicating responsibilities to faculty members through applicable training on our policies and procedures, and any regulatory requirements that might apply to the particular research area (e.g. export control, animal, human subject, genetic materials, laboratory safety, etc).
+Moreover, the university has institutional standards based on regulatory responsibilities to ensure those participating in research and scholarly activities promote and maintain research integrity.
 The university therefore has developed policy guidance and procedures governing research integrity: Policy 324: Research Integrity.

-If sponsored research will involve using personally identifiable information (as defined in Policy 808), then researchers must ensure that data is being appropriately collected and stored (in accordance with the grant terms and relevant law).
+If research involves using personally identifiable or proprietary information (as defined in Policy 808), then researchers must ensure that data is being appropriately collected and stored (in accordance with the grant or contract terms and relevant law).
 Researchers should be aware of any regulatory requirements/restrictions related to their data (including those related to student information (FERPA), financial information (GLBA), health information (HIPAA), and data from the European Economic Area (GDPR).
-Additionally, if there is a data loss or breach which may involve the unauthorized access of personally identifiable information then the Office of Information Security must be notified immediately.
+Additionally, if there is a data loss or breach that may involve the unauthorized access of personally identifiable information, then the Office of Information Security must be notified immediately.
+If the data breach is related to a human research protocol, then the researcher must also notify the IRB.

-Finally, to ensure compliance with federal regulations, as well as protect faculty Intellectual Property, all faculty and staff who are involved in sponsored research must have on file an Intellectual Property Assignment Agreement before SPARC will accept an award.
+Finally, to ensure compliance with federal regulations, as well as protect faculty Intellectual Property, all faculty and staff who are involved in sponsored research must have on file an Intellectual Property Assignment Agreement before the Office of Sponsored Programs will accept an award.

 6. University Policies Related to Research